elixir-ecto/ecto/guides/howtos/Navigating Relations.md

 ```

 Here we have one "Division", two "Orders", four "Families" and we only mentioned one genus per family, plus we have two species
+in the *Origanum* genus.
+The plant species in our sample database are more varied than this.

+### Schemas for Taxon and Rank

+As above, we first write the schemas, then the migration, then run it.
+The two tables corresponding to the two above concepts are
-in the Origanum genus.
-The two corresponding tables are not complicated after all, and allow us represent the above information.
+not complicated after all, and allow us represent the above information.

 ```iex
 defmodule Taxonomy.Rank do
   use Ecto.Schema